eformat/openshift-disconnected/README.md

 ./openshift-install create manifests --dir=cluster-foo
 ```

 !!
-Make any necessary csutomisations to manifestes !!
+Make any necessary customisations to manifestes !!

 Locate the mastersSchedulable parameter and set its value to False.
 ```